Mollusca

 Molluscs are the largest marine phylum, comprising about 23% of all the named marine organisms.
-They are highly diverse, not just in size and anatomical structure, but also in behaviour and habitat, as numerous groups are freshwater and even terrestrial species.
+They are highly diverse, not just in size and anatomical structure, but also in behavior and habitat, as numerous groups are freshwater and even terrestrial species.
 The phylum is typically divided into 7 or 8 taxonomic classes, of which two are entirely extinct.
 Cephalopod molluscs, such as squid, cuttlefish, and octopuses, are among the most neurologically advanced of all invertebrates—and either the giant squid or the colossal squid is the largest known extant invertebrate species.
 The gastropods (snails, slugs and abalone) are by far the most diverse class and account for 80% of the total classified molluscan species.

-The four most universal features defining modern molluscs are a soft body composed almost entirely of muscle, a mantle with a significant cavity used for breathing and excretion, the presence of a radula (except for bivalves), and the structure of the nervous system.
+The four most universal features defining modern molluscs are a soft body composed almost entirely of muscle, a mantle with a significant cavity used for breathing and excretion, the presence of a radula (except in bivalves), and the structure of the nervous system.
 Other than these common elements, molluscs express great morphological diversity, so many textbooks base their descriptions on a "hypothetical ancestral mollusc" (see image below).
 This has a single, "limpet-like" shell on top, which is made of proteins and chitin reinforced with calcium carbonate, and is secreted by a mantle covering the whole upper surface.
 The underside of the animal consists of a single muscular "foot".

 Although molluscs are coelomates, the coelom tends to be small.

 The main body cavity is a hemocoel through which blood circulates; as such, their circulatory systems are mainly open.
 The "generalized" mollusc's feeding system consists of a rasping "tongue", the radula, and a complex digestive system in which exuded mucus and microscopic, muscle-powered "hairs" called cilia play various important roles.
 The generalized mollusc has two paired nerve cords, or three in bivalves.
 The brain, in species that have one, encircles the esophagus.

 Most molluscs have eyes, and all have sensors to detect chemicals, vibrations, and touch.
 The simplest type of molluscan reproductive system relies on external fertilization, but more complex variations occur.
 Nearly all produce eggs, from which may emerge trochophore larvae, more complex veliger larvae, or miniature adults.
 The coelomic cavity is reduced.
 They have an open circulatory system and kidney-like organs for excretion.

 Good evidence exists for the appearance of gastropods, cephalopods, and bivalves in the Cambrian period, 541–485.4 million years ago.
 However, the evolutionary history both of molluscs' emergence from the ancestral Lophotrochozoa and of their diversification into the well-known living and fossil forms are still subjects of vigorous debate among scientists.